rydmike/flex_color_scheme/README.md

  ```

 In this example on the **HomePage** we removed the option to allow the theme mode to depend on the system theme mode
-setting, by setting `showSystemMode` to `false`, thus removing the option from switch.
+setting, by setting `showSystemMode` to `false`, thus removing this option from switch.

 ```dart
   :